U.S. Educators’ Conscientious Objection Pledge to End Complicity in

 Ranjani Srinivasan (Columbia University)

-Rashid Khalidi (Emeritus, Columbia University)
+Rashid Khalidi (Columbia University)

-Rebecca E. Karl (New York University)
+Rebecca Karl (New York University)

 Richard Shin (University of Maryland)